etalli/239_KiCAD_plugins/README.md

 - ✅ Uses portable paths (works on any system)

 **Requirements:**
-- Make utility (usually pre-installed on macOS/Linux)
+- Make utility (homebrew on MacOS)
 - KiCAD 9.0 installed in the default location

 Good luck!